chris-etienne/hackathon/doc/git-reference.md

  If you not provided a public SSH key to your Bitbucket account, you'll need to choose the `HTTPS` URL format.

-If you have trouble locating your fork, view the `Forks` list from the main repo's (overview page)[https://bitbucket.org/nx-team/evolution/overview].

 `clone` your repo from the directory that you want the source tree to be cloned into.
-If you clone from within `~/src`, cloning the top level of Evolution will be in `/src/evolution`
+If you clone from within `~/src`, cloning the top level of Evolution will be in `/src/hackathon`

 ```
-git clone git@bitbucket.org:<YOUR NAME HERE>/evolution.git
+git clone git@github.com:<YOUR NAME HERE>/hackathon.git
 ```

 ### Add the Upstream Remote